 Distance education refers to courses that are offers outside of a traditional classroom using a variety of technologies for delivery.
 Distance education courses provide more flexible scheduling options and the opportunity to participate from convenient locations and conform to the standard college instructional calendar.

 How are Distance Education Courses Delivered?

 - Online – 100 percent course work is delivered online.
 These courses are identified as N1, N2, etc., sections and NET under the delivery mode.

-- Hybrid – Combination of online and in-class instruction with reduced in-class seat time for students There courses are identified as H1, H2, etc., sections and LAL and NET under delivery mode.
+- Hybrid – Combination of online and in-class instruction with reduced in-class seat time for students There courses are identified as H1, H2, etc., sections and LAB or LAL and NET under delivery mode.
 Check with your instructor for more information.

 - Telecourses – Telecourses are transmitted via Wyoming PBS (for scheduled programs see www.wyoptv.org).
 These courses are identified as T1, T2, etc., sections and TV under the delivery mode.
 Telecourse fees are assessed in addition to normal tuition to cover licensing costs.
 Please see a schedule of classes to determine the fee amount.
 Please note that telecourses also require an internet component, Check with you instructor for more information.

 How do I Register for Distance Education Courses?

 Are you a current Casper College student?
 If YES, please register using WebAdvisor.